astronomer/airflow-guides/guides/intro-to-airflow.md

 ---
 title: "Introduction to Apache Airflow"
-description: "A crash course to get you started with Apache Airflow"
+description: "Everything you need to know to get started with Apache Airflow."
 date: 2018-05-21T00:00:00.000Z
 slug: "intro-to-airflow"
 heroImagePath: null
 tags: ["Airflow"]
 ---

-If you're at all involved in the data engineering space, you've probably head of [Apache Airflow](https://github.com/apache/airflow).
+If you're at all involved in the data engineering space, you've probably heard of [Apache Airflow](https://github.com/apache/airflow).
 Since its [inception as an open-source project at AirBnb in 2015](https://medium.com/airbnb-engineering/airflow-a-workflow-management-platform-46318b977fd8), Airflow has quickly become the gold standard for data engineering, getting public contributions from folks at major orgs like [Bloomberg](https://www.techatbloomberg.com/blog/airflow-on-kubernetes/), [Lyft](https://eng.lyft.com/running-apache-airflow-at-lyft-6e53bb8fccff), [Robinhood](https://robinhood.engineering/why-robinhood-uses-airflow-aed13a9a90c8), and [many more](https://github.com/apache/airflow#who-uses-apache-airflow).

 If you're just getting your feet wet, you're probably wondering what all the hype is about.
 We're here to walk you through the basic concepts that you need to know to get started with Airflow.